hds-sandbox/bulk_RNAseq_course/README.md

 ## Intended use

 The aim of this repository is to run a comprehensive but introductory workshop on bulk-RNAseq bioinformatic analyses.
 Each of the modules of this workshop is accompanied by a powerpoint slideshow explaining the steps and the theory behind a typical bioinformatics analysis (ideally with a teacher).
 Many of the slides are annotated with extra information and/or point to original sources for extra reading material.

+The slides can be found in this [zenodo repository](https://zenodo.org/record/7565963).

 ## Acknowledgements